Search the news

 P2Y12 Inhibitor or Asprin for Long-term Antiplatelet Management

-Kyung Woo Park, MD Seoul National University Hospital, Korea (Republic of) Kyung Woo Park, MD (Seoul National University College of Medicine, Korea) introduced the latest evidence on long-term antiplatelet management, including their HOST-EXAM trial at TCTAP 2023 on May 7th.
+Kyung Woo Park Seoul National University Hospital, Korea (Republic of) Kyung Woo Park, MD, PhD (Seoul National University Hospital, Korea), introduced the latest evidence on long-term antiplatelet management, including their HOST-EXAM trial at TCTAP 2023 on May 7th.
 Antiplatelet therapy is the mainstay of treatment to reduce the ischemic risk in patients undergoing percutaneous coronary intervention (PCI).
 The current guidelines recommend life-long single antiplatelet therapy (usually aspirin as the first-line treatment) following a period of dual antiplatelet therapy (DAPT).
 However, this recommendation was not based on a large, randomized trial.
 Therefore, the comparative efficacy and safety of monotherapy with a P2Y12 inhibitor or aspirin after a due duration of DAPT still remains incompletely understood in post-PCI patients.
 In the HOST-EXAM trial, patients undergoing PCI with a drug-eluting stent who completed 6-18 months of DAPT without any ischemic or major bleeding complications were randomized to monotherapy with clopidogrel or aspirin.
 The primary endpoint was a composite of all-cause death, non-fatal myocardial infarction (MI), stroke, readmission due to acute coronary syndrome, and bleeding academic research consortium (BARC) type ¡Ã3 bleeding.
 At 24 months, the use of clopidogrel was associated with a 27% relative reduction in risk of the primary composite endpoint.
-The benefit of clopidogrel was also observed for the thrombotic composite outcomes as well as any bleeding. ¡°In the HOST-EXAM Extended study, we extended follow-up of these patients up to median 5.8 years after initial randomization,¡± Park mentioned (Figure 2).
+The benefit of clopidogrel was also observed for the thrombotic composite outcomes as well as any bleeding. ¡°In the HOST-EXAM Extended study, we extended follow-up of these patients up to median 5.8 years after initial randomization,¡± he mentioned (Figure 2).
 Figure 1.
 Study flow of the HOST-EXAM Extended study.
 In the HOST-EXAM Extended study, the composite primary endpoint occurred in 12.8% of the clopidogrel group compared to 16.9% of the aspirin group at a median follow-up of 5.8 years.
 (HR 0.74; 95% CI 0.63-0.86; p

-May 24, 2023 1792
+May 24, 2023 1860

 article image